kalebm1/kalebm1/README.md

 # Hi, I'm Kaleb :tiger:

 ## What I do
-I am currently a software engineer working with full stack applications using modern web technoligies including React, React Native, .NET, Entity Framework, PostgreSQL, and AWS.
+I am a software engineer currently working with full stack applications using modern web and native technoligies including React, React Native, .NET, Entity Framework, PostgreSQL, and AWS.
 I also work with Python, WPF, and Java for non-web projects.

 ## What I enjoy
 I enjoy starting applications with a vision and watching them come to life through software engineering processes.
 I also enjoy creating user-friendly applications and solving challenging problems.